Beatrice Irene Muhar Sutton

 She was a member of the Sulfur Springs Gospel Church.

-A private family visitation and service will be held in the DEAN C. WHITMARSH FUNERAL HOME, 134 West Church Street, Fairchance, Pa. on Monday, February 7, 2022 with Pastor Dale Gillespie officiating.
+A private family visitation and service was held in the DEAN C. WHITMARSH FUNERAL HOME, 134 West Church Street, Fairchance, Pa. on Monday, February 7, 2022 with Pastor Dale Gillespie officiating.

 (0) comments